-Grace currently works in Global Strategic Intelligence at J.P.
-Morgan & Chase in New York City, where she is also one of four executive board members of the global Junior Women in Banking business resource group.
-She graduated summa cum laude from the Wharton School at the University of Pennsylvania with concentrations in finance, management, and marketing and a dual degree in English Literature.
-She is currently concurrently pursuing her MLA in Corporate Finance from Harvard University where she is authoring her thesis on corporate social responsibility.
-In her free time, she is an AAPI Youth Ambassador to the White House and volunteers for a certain presidential campaign.
-She has been recognized by the White House, United States Congress, the World Economic Forum, the U.S. National Speakers Association, and the World Bank for her various contributions to public service, leadership, and policy.
+Grace is currently an associate at J.P.
+Morgan & Chase in New York City, where she covers a portfolio of not-for-profit, healthcare, and higher education clients.
+She graduated summa cum laude from the Wharton School at the University of Pennsylvania with concentrations in finance, management, and marketing, and a dual degree in English Literature.
+She is currently in her last semester of pursuing her Masters in Finance from Harvard University where she is authoring her thesis on endowment funds.
+She has been recognized by the White House, Congress, the World Economic Forum, the U.S. Speakers Association, and the World Bank for her various contributions to public service, leadership, and policy.

 As someone who is extremely interested in the intersection of public policy and finance, she is excited to help AsylumConnect fiscally grow as Director of Finance & Legal in order to advance its social mission.